 Some of the sites have small cabins and lean-to’s on them, no bathrooms.
 So you can opt for one of these enclosed spaces as well.

 The waterfall is great for swimming and just chilling out on the huge boulders that surround it.

 The Loft – for the ‘Other’ Type of Campers

-This place came with a full kitchen, refrigerator, microwave and coffee maker.
+This place came with a full kitchen, refrigerator, microwave, and coffee maker.
 Tons of games to play.
 A private bathroom with hot showers.
-One bedroom with queen sized bed.
+One bedroom with a queen-sized bed.

-The living room had a pull out coach as well.
+The living room had a pull-out couch as well.